Super Nintendo / Famicom Architecture

 All audio channels.

-For the S-SMP to start doing useful work, it needs to load a type of program referred to as Sound Driver.
-The latter instructs the chip on how to manipulate the raw audio data that the main CPU sends to PSRAM and also how to command the S-DSP.
+For the S-SMP to do useful work, it needs to load a type of program known as Sound Driver.
+This software instructs the chip on how to manipulate raw audio data sent by the main CPU to PSRAM, as well as how to control the S-DSP.

-As a consequence, there were tons of different sound drivers found on the market [19], and some of them ended up uncovering impressive features.
+As a result, a wide variety of sound drivers emerged in the market [28], with some uncovering impressive capabilities.

 Pitch control